Creole Fashion FabricsFashion Show

 You wouldn’t think that Liberty is a Creole fabric would you?

 Libety was very popular for the same reasons that you and I know: The quality of the cotton, the durable colours under the sun (unlike a bright pink cotton skirt who will fade), the breathable properties.
 Perfect for the Caribbean.
 I made a casual top in a circle tied at the waist.
-It’s sweet and simple and has countless of styling possibilities which I will explore further down the line.
-Do stay tuned.

 The show lasted 25 mins with a presentation of the inspiration behind each of the garment and a commentary.